-Gypsies and Travellers usually set up these sites on unused land, for example on wasteland or at the roadside.
+Gypsies and Travellers sometimes set up unauthorised sites or encampments.
+Often this is on wasteland or at the roadside.

-- enclosed plantations or cultivated land (for example, farm land or land owned by the Forestry Commission)
+- in enclosed plantations such as land owned by the Forestry Commission

-If you park your vehicle or caravan in an unauthorised area that is council-owned land, a representative from the council will visit the site to talk to you.
+If you park your vehicle or caravan on council-owned land, a representative from the council will visit the site to talk to you.
 The council will decide whether to ask you to move on.
 They may suggest you move to the council's official site if it has any free spaces.

-- any welfare needs you have (for example, whether any one of your household is ill, elderly or pregnant and would be at risk if you had to move on)
+- if anyone is ill, elderly or pregnant and would be at risk if you had to move on

-- other safety issues (for example, if the site is near a railway line or in a polluted area it won't be safe for you to stay there)
+- safety issues that may affect you (for example, if the site is near a railway line or in a polluted area)

 - any potential damage to the land

 - the effect on the local community

 It's unlikely you'll be allowed to stay on playing fields or land that is being developed.

 In some cases, the council may agree on a leaving date with you.
 They may take eviction action if you don't move by that date.